 DIR is the State's information technology and telecommunications agency.
-By leveraging the buying power of the State for technology purchases, DIR provides a range of IT and telecommunications products and services to agencies and eligible voluntary customers, including local governments and universities.
+DIR leverages the buying power of the State and utilizes strategic sourcing methods to select vendors offering the best value on IT commodity items to the State.54 DIR provides a range of IT and telecommunications products and services to agencies and eligible voluntary customers, including local governments and universities.